Advertiser Disclosure

 Image Credit: Nick Ellis

-For years, the process worked like this: transfer American Express Membership Rewards points to Hawaiian Airlines (a direct Amex transfer partner), then convert those HawaiianMiles to Alaska miles at a 1:1 ratio.
+For the past few months, ever since Alaska and Hawaiian enabled transfers, the process has worked like this: Transfer American Express Membership Rewards points to Hawaiian Airlines (a direct Amex transfer partner), then convert those HawaiianMiles to Alaska miles at a 1:1 ratio.

 Why does this matter?
 Alaska Mileage Plan is a highly attractive frequent flyer program, offering exceptional value for international redemptions, especially in premium cabins.
 A few standout sweet spots include: